 - Download our Moving to Turkey Guide (PDF)

-The quality of healthcare in Turkey varies from region to region.
+The quality of healthcare and health insurance for expats in Turkey varies from region to region.
 Expats moving to Turkey will be happy to know that healthcare in the country is generally cheaper than elsewhere in Europe and that there are many private and public hospitals across the country.

-Expats should note that health insurance is a requirement for all visa holders.
-After a year in Turkey, expats can sign up for the public healthcare system.
+Health insurance is a requirement for all residence permit holders.
+After a year of residency in Turkey, expats can sign up for the public healthcare system.

 Health insurance in Turkey

-It's compulsory for all residents who are under 65 and living in Turkey to have either public or private health insurance.
+Having health insurance in Turkey is compulsory for all residents who are under 65 and living in the country.

-Expats who have been residents in Turkey for more than a year with a valid residence permit can apply to Turkey's public health insurance scheme (GSS), which is administered by the state-run Sosyal Güvenlik Kurumu (SGK).
-Expats must contribute to the SGK for at least 30 days before requesting access to healthcare services, but many employers contribute to public health insurance on their employee’s behalf, so expats needn't worry about this.
+Expats who have been residents in Turkey for more than a year with a valid residence permit can apply to Turkey’s public health insurance scheme (GSS), which is administered by the state-run Sosyal Güvenlik Kurumu (SGK).
+Once registered, services are activated after the first premium is paid.
+Expats with a valid work permit are enrolled in the SGK by their employer immediately, with no waiting period.

 Despite this, many expats opt for additional private medical insurance to supplement their public insurance and to cover medical care at private institutions.
-It’s worth noting that the European Health Insurance Card, relating to free medical treatment in EU countries, is not valid in Turkey.
+The European Health Insurance Card (EHIC) and the UK’s Global Health Insurance Card (GHIC) are not valid in Turkey.

 Several international companies offer private expat health insurance.
 Local Turkish companies also offer competitive rates and services.
 International health insurance can cost thousands of US dollars per year, depending on one’s policy and benefits.
-Local Turkish health insurance is equally effective and far cheaper.
+Local Turkish health insurance is far cheaper and meets the requirements for a residence permit, but the coverage may be less comprehensive than an international plan.

 Public healthcare in Turkey

-Though most expats prefer to opt for private care, public healthcare in Turkey has seen improvements in recent years that have led to an increase in the quality of public institutions.
+Although most expats prefer to opt for private care, public healthcare in Turkey has seen improvements in recent years that have led to an increase in the quality of public institutions.
+Many expats still lean towards private hospitals to avoid the long waiting times and potential language barriers common in the state system.

 Private healthcare in Turkey

-Private hospitals in Turkey are relatively cheap and offer good quality care.
-In fact, Turkey is beginning to make a name for itself as a medical tourism destination, particularly in the areas of cosmetic surgery, dentistry and fertility treatment.
-It’s normally easy to make an appointment at a private hospital as many of them have English-speaking call centres.
+Private healthcare in Turkey offers good quality care and is relatively cheap compared to Western Europe or the US.
+In fact, Turkey is making a name for itself as a medical tourism destination, particularly in the areas of cosmetic surgery, dentistry and fertility treatment.
+It’s normally easy to make an appointment at a private hospital, as many of them have English-speaking call centres and online booking systems.
 Although private facilities and services in Turkey are cheaper than in other countries, it is still necessary to get private health insurance to cover medical expenses.

 Medicines and pharmacies in Turkey